-Nonprofit in need of donations to feed local Veterans
+Nonprofit in need of donations to feed local veterans

 WEST FORK, Ark.
 (KNWA/FOX24) — Dinners for Veterans volunteers are already preparing to serve Thanksgiving meals to those that have served our country.

-Dinners for Veterans is a nonprofit that was created by a Rocky Dunlap, a Veteran who lives in West Fork and his wife Roxanne, who works at the the Fayetteville Veterans Administration Hospital.
-It started as an out-of-pocket project for the couple as a way to feed local Veterans in need, but as they saw the need grow, the Dunlaps had to expand their efforts.
+Dinners for Veterans is a nonprofit created by Rocky Dunlap, a veteran who lives in West Fork, and his wife Roxanne, who works at the Fayetteville Veterans Administration Hospital.
+It started as an out-of-pocket project for the couple to feed local veterans in need, but as they saw the need grow, the Dunlaps had to expand their efforts.

 Now, the nonprofit connects with the Veterans Administration in Fayetteville to get a list of the families in need of a meal for Thanksgiving.
-Dinners for Veterans also partners with other organizations working with Veterans such as local VFWs and Masonic groups.
+Dinners for Veterans also partners with other organizations working with veterans such as local Veterans of Foreign Wars and Masonic groups.

-Volunteers say with high prices at the grocery store, they’ve received less donations than in years past, and the list of food insecure veterans only continues to grow.
+Volunteers say with high prices at the grocery store, they’ve received fewer donations than in years past, and the list of food-insecure veterans only continues to grow.

 The nonprofit goes beyond the Thanksgiving meals, it hosts appreciation dinners throughout the year and provides local vets with personal care items.